France's JCDecaux, America Movil create joint venture in Mexico

-BRIEF-CIT Group sees common stock repurchases of up to $225 mln for four-quarter period ending June 30, 2018

-* Sees common stock repurchases of up to $225 million for four-quarter period ending june 30, 2018

-June 27 France's JCDecaux said on Tuesday it will create a joint venture with Mexican telecommunications group America Movil by merging their out of home (OOH) advertising businesses.
+June 27 (Reuters) - France's JCDecaux said on Tuesday it will create a joint venture with Mexican telecommunications group America Movil by merging their out of home (OOH) advertising businesses.

 JCDecaux will hold 60 percent of the new company, JCD Out Of Home Mexico, S.A. de C.V.
 (JCDecaux MX), with the remaining 40 percent held by a wholly owned subsidiary of America Movil, the French group said in a statement.